himalayas-base/himalayas-docs/docs/0_introduction.md

 - Hierarchical clustering organizes rows and columns into contiguous regions that can be treated as clusters.
 - Clusters are produced by cutting the dendrogram.
 - Enrichment is tested across dendrogram-defined clusters and categorical annotations.
-- Significant annotations are rendered alongside their matrix regions for interpretation.
+- Significant annotations are rendered alongside the matrix for interpretation.
 - The workflow is domain-agnostic as long as you have a matrix and categorical annotations.
 - Enrichment can be evaluated at different dendrogram depths by changing the cut threshold.